 how to make potstickers-

-Though potstickers are a little time consuming, they are worth the effort.
+Though they are a little time consuming, they are worth the effort.

 - PREPARE FILLING: Saute mushrooms.
 Cook carrots and cabbage.
 Combine all of the ingredients for the filling.

-- ASSEMBLE: Potstickers are so easy to assemble.
-Layout the wrappers.
+- ASSEMBLE: Layout the wrappers.
 Spoon about 1 Tablespoon of filling to the center or wrapper.
 Moisten edges of wrappers with water and close to secure.

-- SERVE: Serve potstickers with sauce and ENJOY!
+- SERVE: Serve dumplings with sauce and ENJOY!

 Potstickers are best when served with a sauce for dipping.
 For the sauce we just used low-sodium soy sauce and freshly grated ginger.
 The potstickers are also great to serve with Kani Salad.